brucemack/kc1fsz-rc1/README.md

 Demonstration Files of My CTCSS Detector Implementation
 -------------------------------------------------------

-I've created a demonstration of the CTCSS decoder in action.
+I've created a demonstration of the soft CTCSS decoder in action.
 I've made a 7 second sample clip that consists of three parts:
 * 2 seconds of white noise
-* 3 second of voice audio with a 134 Hz PL tone added (-20dB)
+* 3 second of voice audio with a 123 Hz PL tone added (-20dB), low-pass filtered to 2.3kHz.
 * 2 seconds of white noise

-The first sound clip is here: [Sound 2](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2.wav).
-This is the sample played through the controller firmware with the CTCSS decoder feature disabled.
+The first clip is here: [Sound 2](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2.wav).
+This is the raw sample.
 As expected, you hear the noise before and after the voice audio - the CTCSS tone is ignored.

+If you listen closely to this clip you can also hear the 123 Hz tone under the voice audio.

-The second sound clip is here: [Sound 2b-ctcss](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b-ctcss.wav).
-This is the sample played through the controller firmware with the CTCSS decoder enabled.
+The second sound clip is here: [Sound 2b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b.wav).
+This is the sample played through the controller firmware with the CTCSS decoder enabled and the CTCSS high-pass filter enabled.
 Here the noise is blocked except for a short tail at the end of the voice.
 The decoder takes about 32ms (around 4 cycles of the PL tone) to determine that the tone has stopped.

-If you listen closely to this clip you can also hear the 134 Hz tone under the voice audio.
-This is because the CTCSS HPF filter is not enabled in this test.

-The third sound clip is here: [Sound 2b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b.wav).
-This is the sample played through the controller firmware with the CTCSS decoder enabled **and** the CTCSS HPF filter (flow diagram reference F) enabled.
 Here the noise is blocked and the PL tone is filtered out.
 This is close to what we would expect a "real" system to sound like.